squarism/microfile/README.md

 * Chmod events are straight up ignored
 * Templating - so you could watch for `*.exe` and have a Shell action `rm $file` or something.
 Or post to an existing API (custom json template).
 * Recursive watching of folders - hard to check and solve right now

-## Philosophy

-Microfile is about message passing and not doing work itself.
-This gets the problem away from possibly weak machines and gets the problem to a service powered by a full language.
-Microfile is controlled by a config file which will never be as powerful and flexible as a language.
-Because of this, a shell-out action is avoided on purpose.
-Microfile is about passing messages and embracing tiny services.
-Shell outs limit reuse.

-For example:
-- image conversion is done by passing what's needed to a service.
-- file renaming is done by passing the minimum of what's need to rename a file.
-- testing a backup archive is done somewhere else even though it's easy to imagine a shell-out.

 ## License